Hansmu/terraform-tutorial/Readme.md

 seeing it in the console by using TF_LOG_PATH.

 `terraform fmt` command can be used to format the Terraform configuration files.

+`terraform validate` command validates syntactic validity.
+It can check various aspects like unsupported arguments, undeclared variables, and others.